Personalized Inpatient Rehab and Treatment For Alcohol Abuse in Las Vegas

 - Be prepared for resistance and listen to what they have to say.
 Remember, your loved one may be in denial about their alcohol dependency.
 Do not take it personally if they have a negative reaction.

-- If your loved one is very resistant to seeking help, consider gathering other friends, family, as well as enlisting the help of a professional counselor for an intervention.
+- If your loved one is very resistant to seeking help, consider gathering other friends with healthy relationships, family, as well as enlisting the help of a professional counselor for an intervention.

 At The Nestled Recovery Center, our team aids patients in becoming responsible for assessing and healthily getting their needs met in all 8 dimensions of wellness: physical, emotional, mental, social, environmental, spiritual, occupational, and financial.
 In addition to psychotherapies, we offer experiential therapies such as yoga, qigong, equine therapy, song healing circles, and art groups to help patients build a toolbox of coping skills for sustained and long-term wellness in their journey of sobriety.